andre-santos-pt/greyditor/README.md

 ## Effects

 An image effect transforms the image pixels in a non-uniform way, that is, not every pixel will be modified equally.
-As such, the implementing of an effect gains access to the whole matrix of pixels.
+As such, the implementation of an effect gains access to the whole matrix of pixels.

-The following example is an effect without parameter that draws a grid of thirds over the image.
+The following example is an effect that draws a grid of thirds over the image.

 ```java
 void grid(int[][] image) {